Prophet32j/project-pir-android/README.md

 ApplicationController which must be used for all requests being made.

 Use JSONAuthenticatedRequest when making an authenticated request, passing the token in the request header.

+All Fragments and Activities must extend RMBaseFragment and RMBaseActivity respectively.